 I define my art practice as performative drawing.
 I explore drawing as a result of performative processes, where I focuse on the act of drawing and the role that my whole body plays in it.
-Body, gesture, expresiveness, physicality and movement are key factors, and markmaking and traces are a visual expression of movement-based thinking.
+Body, gesture, expresiveness, physicality and movement are key factors in my work, and markmaking and traces are a visual expression of movement-based thinking.
 I have deliberately chosen to work exclusively with drawing materials and a black and white aesthetics.
 In this sense, I use drawing to reflect on, and challenge, the very concept of drawing.
 However, I am also interested in challenging boundaries between media.
-Every work is a performance, but also a drawing, a video and an installation.
+Every work is a drawing, but also a performance, a video and an installation.
 All of these media have a fragile and changeable nature in common with the mechanics of my artistic procedures.

 From a young age I showed interest in drawing, dance, rhythm, yoga or meditation, which had a significant influence in my artistic practice.
 Aside from a reflection on drawing, my work also addresses themes of zen, meditation, and mindfulness, as my methodology is not focused on obtaining a preconceived final image, but rather I let the drawing process guide me.
 Spontaneity and chance play an important role in my process.
 When I create, I immerse myself fully in the present moment, paying full attention to my body and emotions.